 Technology

-Cvergenx has developed a genomics-based approach that provides radiation oncologists with the first opportunity to biologically optimize radiation therapy for each individual patient.
+Cvergenx has developed a genomics-based approach that provides radiation oncologists with the first opportunity to biologically optimize and personalize radiation therapy dose for each individual patient.

-The Precision Genomic Radiation Therapy platform (pGRTTM) utilizes tumor-specific genomic data to quantify the personalized biological effect of a given dose of radiation therapy.
+The Precision RT Dose platform (pRTD) utilizes tumor-specific genomic data to quantify the personalized biological effect of a given dose of radiation therapy.
 It integrates a gene expression signature of tumor radiosensitivity (RSI), into the classic linear-quadratic model to quantify the genomic-adjusted radiation dose (GARD), which represents a predicted personalized biologic radiation effect for each patient’s tumor.
 Radiation oncologists can utilize GARD to optimize the therapeutic index of a radiation therapy plan to maximize the biological effect of RT on a tumor while respecting normal tissue dose constraints, and safety guidelines, providing the first opportunity for genomic-based radiation oncology.

 We are now in the process of demonstrating how patients can benefit by integrating biological information into radiotherapy treatment plans to optimize dose on an individualized basis.